adamedx/autographps-sdk/ROADMAP.md

   * Graph resource
 * Graphlets -- modules built on this that expose specific parts of the graph
 * Handle 403's in get-graphchilditem
+ Add user consent, tenant consent options to set-graphconsent and new-graphapplication

 ### Done

 * get-graphschema